saihaj/TheUltimateMovieDB/README.md

 ![image](db.png)

 #### Initialization Scripts
 This is work in progress and it will probably change.
 Idea is to read the [`dataset files provided`](dataset/README.txt) and batch them in format that will follow the [schema for our database](db.png).
+You can try these scripts out `cd backend && npm run db`.
+This is just prototyping stage so we print to the console with the small dataset provided.
+Right now we read the data set and make object as shown in "People" collection of our DB schema.

+Right now our scripts are not the most efficient.
+Reason is that we are iterating over the dataset and filtering out the key we want and then store that info in temporary object and then push that object to array.
+Each time we run our function it gets expensive.
+Since this all is done once and not matter much but this is something we are still thinking on how to implement in a way that doesn't take too long when initialling.

 There are many things that we need to work on.
 Some of improvements we would like to add in next check-in:
 - Error Checking for API - Currently we did not spend too much time since validation and all are easily taken care when our mongo is initialized properly.